warptools/warpforge-site/src/api-specs/catalogs.md

 - "Mirrors" is a list of information about where to fetch Wares from.
     - This data can be indexed by WareID, or by ModuleName, etc.
-    - Without this, to actually fetch that data if you didn’t already have it, you’d just have to... run around the whole internet, asking every machine “hey do you have $this WareID?”.
-While you could do that — and it would even be “secure”, since WareIDs are cryptographic hashes — it would be beastly inefficient :)
+    - Without this, to actually fetch that data if you didn't already have it, you'd just have to... run around the whole internet, asking every machine "hey do you have $this WareID?".
+While you could do that — and it would even be "secure", since WareIDs are cryptographic hashes — it would be beastly inefficient :)
 - Where it lives:
     - In Catalogs on the filesystem, this appears in a `_mirrors.json` file next to the `_module.json` file.
 (Both are in a directory that's the module name.)
 - Where it hashes: